Doctor of Philosophy (Theological Studies) Program

 Students pursuing the PhD/THS degree are required to satisfy the following graduation requirements:

-- Successful completion of all course requirements, including a minimum of 54 hours in appropriate seminars, core courses, electives, comprehensive exams and dissertation proposal preparation, and 6 hours of dissertation writing courses, with a minimum cumulative grade point average for program course work of 3.2 (on a 4.0 scale), with no grade below “B-” applicable to the degree
+- Successful completion of all course requirements, including a minimum of 44 units in appropriate seminars, core courses, electives, comprehensive exams and dissertation proposal preparation, and 6 units of dissertation writing courses, with a minimum cumulative grade point average for program course work of 3.2 (on a 4.0 scale), with no grade below “B-” applicable to the degree.

-- Successful completion of the minimum residency requirement of four semesters, which includes two consecutive semesters of full-time (minimum of 9 hours) course work
+- Successful completion of the minimum residency requirement of four semesters, which includes two consecutive semesters of full-time (minimum of 9 units per semester) course work.

-- Completion of all requirements for the degree within seven years from matriculation or completion of additional program requirements as outlined under Statute of Limitations and Program Continuation
+- Completion of all requirements for the degree within seven years of matriculation, or completion of additional program requirements as outlined under Statute of Limitations and Program Continuation.

 - Settlement of all financial obligations to Trinity and any other ACTS seminaries with the Office of Student Financial Services.